Can You Correctly Answer These Daily Double "Jeopardy!" Questions?

 What is a jaguar?

 The "big cat" clan only officially consists of tigers, lions, jaguars, leopards, and snow leopards.
 (Cheetahs are not classified as big cats because of their inability to roar.)
 But only the jaguar—the largest cat in the Western Hemisphere—is naturally found in the Americas, from the southern United States to the south of Paraguay.
+And for more dangerous creatures, check out these 30 Super Adorable Baby Photos of Super Dangerous Animals.

 This character who debuted in 1926 is also called Edward Bear.